arushisharma17/NeuroX/README.md

 ---
 # SYSTEM DESIGN
 ---
 ## Table of Contents
+---
 1. [Computer Architecture](#computer-architecture)
 2. [Application Architecture](#application-architecture)
 3. [Design Requirements](#design-requirements)
 4. [Networking Basics](#networking-basics)
 5. [TCP and UDP](#tcp-and-udp)
 6. [Domain Name System (DNS)](#domain-name-system-dns)
 ---
 ## Computer Architecture
 ---
-Understanding the foundational building blocks of a computer is crucial for designing efficient systems.
-This section explores the essential components of computer architecture.
+Understanding the building blocks of a computer is essential for designing efficient systems.
+This section explores the core components of computer architecture.

 ### Components

 #### Disk
-A disk is the primary storage device in a computer, providing persistent storage, meaning that data remains stored even when the machine is powered off.
+A disk is the primary storage device in a computer, providing persistent storage, meaning data remains stored even when the machine is powered off.
 Modern computers typically use disks with capacities measured in terabytes (TBs).
 Two common types of disks are Hard Disk Drives (HDDs) and Solid State Drives (SSDs).
 HDDs are mechanical devices with moving parts, which can wear down over time, while SSDs are faster and more reliable due to their lack of moving parts.

 #### RAM
 Random Access Memory (RAM) is a type of volatile memory, meaning data is lost when the computer is turned off.
 RAM is used for storing data that is actively being processed by the CPU.
 It is significantly faster than disk storage but is also more expensive and typically smaller in capacity, ranging from 1GB to 128GB.
 RAM speeds up data access times and is essential for running applications smoothly.